a-karma/Bogor_Workshop/DAY_3/Session2.md

 ```

 #### Convert files to the correct format
-smartPCA does not work with vcf or plink files so we need to perform a file conversion (this is somehow very common in bioinformatics).
-Luckily the author of the program provides a code to do the conversion from plink file to eigenformat.
-The first thing to do is convert our plink fileset into an eigenstrat format which is used by the eigensoft set of programs - including smartpca.
-To do this we are going to use an utility called `convertf`.
+smartPCA does not recognise vcfs as input files.
+Thus, in order to analyse our dataset with this program, we need to perform a two-step file conversion (this is somehow very common in bioinformatics).
+First of all we need to convert our vcf file into a plink filest.
+Then we need use the `convertf` utility to transform these two tab separated files into a a format called eigenstrat that can be recognise by smartPCA.

+If you list the content of the directory `/home/DATA/Day_3_b/` you will see a series of files termed `babirusa_panel` with various extensions: `.bed, .bim, .fam` and `.ped, .map`.
+These two groups of files are respectively the binary and the text version of a plink fileset which represent the native input/output format of this software.
+These have been obtained by importing the vcf into `plink` and recoding the genotype information for each individuals in a slightly different way.
+This means that the first step has been already done for you ;).

-To run `convertf` you need to make a parameter file, or par file, which contains the information on where the files we want to convert are located.
+Let's focus on the second step. `convertf` requires a parameter file (a.k.a. par), which contains the information on where the files we want to convert are located.
 The program can change between several different formats, for example - the current files are in the .ped format and would like the EIGENSTRAT format as the output.

 > `Hint` - take a look at the format and additional options here - https://github.com/chrchang/eigensoft/blob/master/CONVERTF/README